IDENTITÀ · IDENTITÉ · IDENTIDAD · IDENTITY II

 Espinasse31 Contemporary Gallery is pleased to inaugurate its new gallery space in Madrid with ‘Identità · Identité · Identidad · Identity’, a group exhibition featuring works by diverse renowned contemporary artists, with the purpose of introducing the artistic vision that Espinasse31 wishes to promote across its locations, and a special focus on the relationships between the gallery’s Italian roots, its new Spanish point of compass, and the international context in which this takes place.

-‘Identity’ will be on view from March to July 31, 2021 at Calle de Fúcar 17, located in one of the most culturally-emblematic districts of Madrid, known as the Barrio de las Letras or ‘Literary Quarter’.
-This group show will bring together the work of ten Espinasse31 artists, namely: Ouka Leele, Olga Lomaka, Marcello Silvestre, Oscar Estruga, Fabio Pietrantonio, Robi Walters, Paolo Ciabattini, Rodrigo Branco, Veronica Mar, and Adam Lucey.
+‘Identity’ will be on view from September 9 to Ocotber 31, 2021 at Calle de Fúcar 17, located in one of the most culturally-emblematic districts of Madrid, known as the Barrio de las Letras or ‘Literary Quarter’.
+This group show will bring together the work of ten Espinasse31 artists, namely: Ouka Leele, Olga Lomaka, Marcello Silvestre, Oscar Estruga, Fabio Pietrantonio, Robi Walters, Paolo Ciabattini, Rodrigo Branco, Veronica Mar, Adam Lucey and KayOne.

 Paintings and sculptural works by said artists occupy the new Espinasse31 space in conversation with each other.
 The diverse and eclectic character of this first exhibition—in terms of format, media, the artworks’ themes, and the artists’ personal and professional backgrounds—serves as the backbone of the narrative constructed by the gallery to introduce its identity and values.
 Harmony—as a concept, feeling, and visual effect—is the connecting thread that ties the composition together.